-Imagine if I could achieve this when I write about human characters (including me).
+Imagine if I could achieve this when I write about human characters.

 When I face a camera, or write about a me who is more than ten years old, I retract like a rattlesnake coiling into her den, or a lizard trying to camouflage herself in the trees.
-Hiding the me who is vulnerable.
-Anxious, afraid of looking ridiculous and awkward and stupid and ugly and too female.
+Hiding the me who is anxious, afraid of looking ridiculous and awkward and slow and ugly and too female.

 Any book on craft will tell you that Reader wants to see character vulnerability.
 Have I really been that scared?
 Why am I always the last person to know what I’m up to.
 The voice in my head says, “Get over yourself!”